 See how to gain entry in to one of the accredited medical coding and billing classes in Virginia with our latest article.
 We cover the path to certification and what to expect along the way!
+The growth of healthcare careers in Virginia is great and the medical coding field in Virginia is no different!
 Lets not waste anymore time and get started!

 Becoming a medical biller or coder in Virginia

 Medical billers and coders are not required by law to hold a certification to work in the state of Virginia, most of the state’s employers do prefer to hire certified individuals.
 Here is a link to details about the certifying bodies that regulate the industry at a national level.

 What is the process for becoming a certified coder or biller in Virginia?